TDG-Platform/docs/ENVI_SpectralIndex.md

 The processed imagery will be written to the specified S3 Customer Location in a 1 band TIF format(e.g.  s3://gbd-customer-data/unique customer id/named directory/).

 ### Advanced
-To link the workflow of 1 input image into AOP_Strip_Processor into a protogen task you must use the follow GBDX tools script in python
+To link the workflow of 1 input image into AOP_Strip_Processor and the Spectral Index task, use the following GBDX tools script in python.

 ```python
 #First initialize the environment